DominoAD/Tailwind-Project/README.md

 ## Have Intro

-* Opening Shot: Start with an eye-catching video intro featuring the Tailwind CSS logo and snapshots of popular websites that utilize Tailwind CSS for their design.
+* Opening: Show the Tailwind CSS website and their snapshots of popular websites that utilize Tailwind CSS for their design.
 Use dynamic transitions and make it engaging.

 * Introduce Tailwind CSS: Briefly explain what Tailwind CSS is, touching on its utility-first approach to styling.
 Highlight its rapid adoption in the web development community.